WLCuser/COS30045-Data-Visualization/Exercise 3/README.md

 - Assisting with documentation writing

 All AI-generated assistance was reviewed, modified where necessary, and integrated responsibly into the project.

+In this assessment AI tool that being used is claude.ai and it main purpose of it is to generate code for the expression node in Knime use for categorized the screensize based on large, medium and small.
+Other than that claude.ai is also used for the javascript code for the calculator function that previously done in Exercise 0.2 which currently used in Exercise 3 and it is used for improving the website structure using external css while improving the html structure.

+Example of the generated code for Knime:

+if(

+$["screensize_inch (Rounded)"] < 44,

+"Small",

+$["screensize_inch (Rounded)"] <= 65,

+"Medium",

+"Large"

+)

 ---